lensapp/lens/docs/extensions/guides/renderer-extension.md

 This way, `HelpPage` can access all `HelpExtension` subclass data.

 This example code shows how to create a global page, but not how to make that page available to the Lens user.
-Global pages can be made available in the following ways:
+Global pages are typically made available in the following ways:

 * To add global pages to the top menu bar, see [`appMenus`](../main-extension#appmenus) in the Main Extension guide.
 * To add global pages as an interactive element in the blue status bar along the bottom of the Lens UI, see [`statusBarItems`](#statusbaritems).
-* To add global pages to the left side menu, see [`globalPageMenus`](#globalpagemenus).
+* To add global pages to the Welcome Page, see [`welcomeMenus`](#welcomemenus).

 ### `welcomeMenus`
 ### `appPreferences`